vaastav/vaastav.github.io/_posts/2017-12-29-Generating-3D-PDFs-with-U3D.md

   - 3dpdf
 tags:
   - tech
+excerpt: A How-To Guide for embedding U3D ojects in a PDF file using LaTeX.
 ---

 This document describes all the things needed to embed U3D objects into a PDF file in order to generate a 3D PDF.